cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.repo_name}}/terraform/environments/README.md

 1. You would take this approach if, for example, internal policy at your organization dictactates that developers and qa staff **must** be completely isolated from your prod environment.
 That is precisely what an additional Terragrunt environment provides for you.
 This affords you absolute separation between environemnts, but at significantly higher AWS cost and more support burden on you.

 2. An alternative scenario would be that, for quality-of-service reasons, you want to completely separate a large MOOC from the course content that you offer to regularly-enrolled students.
-To accomplish this you could use the **prod** environement created by CookieCutter for your enrolled students, and then create a second environment named **mooc**.
+To accomplish this you could use the **prod** environement created by Cookiecutter for your enrolled students, and then create a second environment named **mooc**.

 ### Why wouldn't you create an additional Terragrunt environment?